karmab/kcli/doc/index.rst

 -  Switch active client to bumblefoot

-   -  ``kcli host --switch bumblefoot``
+   -  ``kcli switch bumblefoot``

 -  Get remote-viewer console

    -  ``kcli console vm1``

 -  Get serial console (over TCP).
-It will only work with vms created with kcli and will require netcat client to be installed on host
+It will only work with vms created with kcli and will require netcat client to be installed on hypervisor

    -  ``kcli console -s vm1``